percona/cloud-tools/doc/Account.rst

-.. _account:

 PCT Account
 ===========

 Percona Cloud Tools (PCT) is a cloud-based service used by many different people.
-Each person registers an account that uniquely identifies the user.
+Each person registers an :term:`account <PCT Account>` that uniquely identifies the :term:`user`.

-The user account is automatically added to a default organization.
+The user account is automatically added to a default :term:`organization`.
 You can add other users to your organization or be added to other organizations.
 Users within an organization are assigned various roles, based on the required level of access: *Owner*, *Admin*, *Member*, and *Guest*.

-Every organization has a unique API key, which is used by Percona Agent to identify the data that it collects.
+Every organization has a unique API key, which is used by :term:`Percona Agent` to identify the data that it collects.
 Only members of the organization can view the data collected by this agent.

 Creating PCT Account